holly257/DSA-Stack-and-Queue/README.md

     - For version 1, the parentheses you need to consider are ( and ).
 Finding a close parenthesis without an open parenthesis is an error (report the location of the close); reaching the end of the string while still "holding" an open parenthesis is also an error (report the location of the open).
     - Extension exercise: Recognize 3 pairs of brackets: (), [], and {}.
 These must be correctly nested; "([)]" is incorrect, and should report an error at the ), stating that you were expecting a ] but found a ).
 If this is starting to look and sound very familiar, congratulations - you're beginning to write a simple language parser!
     - Extension extension exercise: Also recognize 2 types of quote character: "" and ''.
 Inside quotes, brackets aren't counted at all - in fact, nothing is counted until you reach the corresponding close quote.
+5. Sort Stack
+    - Write a program to sort a stack such that the smallest items are on the top (in ascending order).
+You can use an additional stack, but you may not use any other data structure (such as an array, or linked list).

-5. Create a queue using a singly linked list
+6. Create a queue using a singly linked list
     - Walk through the Queue class in the curriculum and understand it well.
 Then write a Queue class
     - with its core functions (enqueue(), dequeue()) from scratch.
     - Create a queue called starTrekQ and add Kirk, Spock, Uhura, Sulu, and Checkov to the queue.